What is an Excavator?

 3. Mini Excavators

-Small but highly efficient excavator machines for restricted sites and minor projects.
+Small but very highly effective excavator equipment used for narrow spaces (e.g., side streets or small areas) and minor projects.

 Uses & Benefits